Namishkaushik/practice/README.md

 # Hello everyone
-Here is the code :
+Here is the code : \n
 ```print("Hello World")```